-These financial statements are the interim condensed consolidated financial statements for the group consisting of Allego N.V. and its subsidiaries (jointly referred to as the "Group").
+These financial statements are the interim condensed consolidated financial statements for the group consisting of Allego N.V. and its subsidiaries (jointly referred to as the "Group" or "Allego Group").

 2 Basis of preparation and changes to the Group's accounting policies